Glendale Dog Bite Lawyer

 Civ.
 Code §3342(a) – Visit the California Legislature’s website for statutory language regarding dog bites.
 See the specifics, penalties, and liabilities involved with dog bites and the exceptions to the statute.

 Preventing Dog Bites – Visit the Center for Disease Control and Prevention’s website.
 Learn about various ways a person can avoid being bit by a dog.
-Read how you can protect yourself, what to do if an unfamiliar dog approaches you, and what a person should do if they are attacked by a dog.
+Read about what you can do to protect yourself as well as what you can do if an unfamiliar dog approaches you.

-If a Dog Bites You, Do These 7 Things Now – Visit the Cleveland Clinic’s website, and see an article written by M.D’s on what a person should do after a dog bite.
-Alongside this, see what the next steps are for a doctor if they have a patient with a dog bite.
+If a Dog Bites You, Do These 7 Visit Cleveland Clinic’s website, and see an article written by M.D’s on what a person should do after a dog bite.

-Los Angeles has the highest rate of dog bites in the country.
 No one should have to suffer from an animal attack.
-If you or someone you love has been bitten by a dog recently, contact the personal injury attorneys at Yarian & Associates, APC.
+If you or someone you love has been bitten by a dog recently, contact the dog bite injury attorneys at Yarian & Associates, APC.